March 23, 2018 7 min read

-- Travel to the airport with the car seats installed in the car, and the children sitting in them.
+- Travel to the airport with the car seats installed in the rental campervan or rental car, and the children sitting in them.

 - Box/ bag the car seats when you get to the airport.
 You're allowed an extra piece of luggage when you travel with children, and this is it.
 Ask for some fragile stickers.